arcube-org/arcube-integration-guide/docs/integration-methods/white-label.md

 # White‑Label Website Integration (Point of Sale)

 ## Overview
-The White‑Label Website Integration is a **fully branded platform** where passengers can purchase ancillary services after being directed via a link from the **Widget** or **Email** integration.
+The White‑Label Website Integration is a **fully branded platform** where passengers can purchase ancillary services after being directed via a link from Email integration or alternate communication methods such as SMS & WhatsApp.
 This method provides a dedicated, seamless **Point of Sale** for ancillary products.
 ---

 ## How It Works
-1. The Widget or Email directs the passenger to the **White‑Label Website**.
+1. The Email directs the passenger to the **White‑Label Website**.
 2. The site is fully branded to match the airline or TMC’s **visual identity**.
 3. Arcube’s AI curates a **personalized list of relevant ancillary services** based on:
    - Passenger trip details